imgix/react-imgix/README.md

 >
 ```

-Since imgix can generate as many derivative resolutions as needed, react-imgix calculates them programmatically, using the dimensions you specify (note that the w and h params scale appropriately to maintain the correct aspect ratio).
+Since imgix can generate as many derivative resolutions as needed, react-imgix calculates them programmatically, using the dimensions you specify.
 All of this information has been placed into the srcset and sizes attributes.

 **Width and height known:** If the width and height are known beforehand, it is recommended that they are set explicitly: